Every Place in Kansas – B

 Belmont, Fort Belmont Woodson Lost Town 1857-1878 A trading post was established in 1856.
 The town was founded in 1857 in a wooded area on Sandy Creek.
 Belmont was south of Yates Center, and an old cemetery is there.

 Beloit Mitchell Current Town County Seat.
-Named for A. A. Bell, the first settler who erected a log cabin on the north bank of the Solomon River in 1868.
+It is named for A. A. Bell, the first settler who erected a log cabin on the north bank of the Solomon River in 1868.

 Belpre Edwards Current Town 1879-Present